bartificer/programming-by-stealth/docs/pbs26.md

 })(pbs, jQuery);
 ```

 When we define the function, we say that we will name the first argument `pbs`, the second `$`, and the third `undefined`.
-When we call the function we only pass two arguments, `pbs`, and `jQuery`.
+When we call the function, we only pass two arguments, `pbs`, and `jQuery`.

-The first argument is exactly like we have seen before, we pass the namespace, and we use the same name for it within the anonymous function.
+The first argument is exactly like we have seen before: we pass the namespace and we use the same name for it within the anonymous function.

 In our previous examples, there were no other arguments, so what is going on with the other two?

-When ever you use the jQuery library, it is always presented as a function object named `jQuery`.
+Whenever you use the jQuery library, it is always presented as a function object named `jQuery`.
 By default, the variable named `$` is assigned equal to `jQuery`.
-This default can be over-ridden.
+This default can be overridden.
 It is possible to use `jQuery`, without `$` existing.
-Obviously, `$` is much shorter to write, so, it would be nice to be able to safely use `$` within our API’s code.
+Obviously, `$` is much shorter to write.
+So it would be nice to be able to safely use `$` within our API’s code.
 That is what the second argument achieves.
-When defining what we will refer to the arguments as within the anonymous function we name the second argument `$`, but when calling the function, we pass `jQuery`.
+When defining what we will refer to the arguments within the anonymous function, we name the second argument `$`, but when calling the function, we pass `jQuery`.

-Finally, there are bad developers in this world, and they sometimes do silly hacky things, like, defining a variable named `undefined`.
-When you assign a value to `undefined`, you effectively re-defining undefinedness.
+Finally, there are bad developers in this world.
+They sometimes do silly hacky things, like defining a variable named `undefined`.
+When you assign a value to `undefined`, you effectively redefining undefinedness.
 To be absolutely sure `undefined` really is undefined within our function, we name the third argument `undefined`, and then only pass two arguments.

 ## Worked Example – a Better Clock API